 The flu is expensive.
 Not only does it cost employees their health, but it can cost them missed time at work, trips to the doctor’s office and flu medications.
-It can also cost your company: You can blame the flu for around 70 million missed work days per year and a loss of $3 to $12 billion.
+It can also cost your company: You can blame the flu for around 70 million missed work days per year and a loss of 10.4 billion in direct cost.

 What can you do?
 Business owners can give employees the opportunity to receive their flu shot right at their place of work.
 By hosting a flu shot clinic, you’re taking a proactive approach in keeping your employees safe and healthy.